-7.2 Configure Controller Settings
+7.2 Configure Controller Settings (Only for AP Mode)

 To make your controller adopt your EAP, make sure the EAP can be discovered by the controller.
 Controller Settings enable your EAP to be discovered in either of the following scenarios.